NasrWahi/sql_lab1_de25/README.md

 # Example: Task 1a | Movies longer than 3 hours
 task1a = duckdb.sql(
-    """
+    ---
     SELECT title, length
     FROM film
     WHERE length > 180
-    """
+    ---
 ).df()

 print("=== Task 1a: Movies longer than 3 hours ===")
 print(f"Found {len(task1a)} movies")
 task1a.head(10)

-# Example: Task 2a | Top 5 customers by total spend
+# Example: Task 2a | Top 5 customers by total_spend
 task2a = duckdb.sql(
-    """
+    ---
     SELECT
         c.customer_id,
         c.first_name || ' ' || c.last_name as customer_name,